B2B SaaS Churn Rate Guide, Benchmarks & How to Improve

 Churn is a part of life for every subscription business.
 That’s why it’s essential to benchmark churn rate ranges so you’re realistic about the health of your business.
 We’ve had a number of conversations, for example, with teams who want to settle their churn rate to around 10%.
 While that’s a nice, round number, it essentially means that your business will be changing out their customer base every 10 months.

-Here are the average churn rates annually:
+Here are the average B2B churn rates:

-• Net Revenue Churn Rate: 10-15% for smaller companies and 5-7% for larger companies
+Net Revenue Churn Rate 10-15% 5-7%

 Benchmarking is not a business panacea, although it helps look to your industry so you can improve performance and adapt procedures for optimal results.